 Compression garments should be worn 24 hours a day for up to 6 weeks, and then during the daytime for the next three months.
 This will help to reduce swelling, and to help shrink the skin.

 Because liposuction only involves the fat beneath the skin, and not entry into the abdominal cavity or cutting or tightening of muscles, most people describe it as feeling like a bad bruise.
 Others say that you might feel like you do after a heavy workout.
 For the majority of patients, liposuction is less painful than a C-section, hernia surgery, breast surgery, abdominal surgery or a hysterectomy.

 When Can I Resume Work and Exercise?

-Most patients can resume normal activities ten days following liposuction.
-You can even resume exercising within that time frame.
+Most patients can resume normal activities ten to fourteen days following liposuction.
+You can even resume light exercising within that time frame.
 However, you should resume activity only as is comfortable for you.
 You will probably be restricted as to lifting, pushing and pulling because your muscles will be bruised.